 While the event received a fair amount of attention online, it might have been an idea before its time, and the turnout wasn’t very large by any means.
 I did register this domain before the event, and blog about things like the history of the town places to stay when attending, and more.
 Once the event past, I left this blog alone.

 That is until the thought came to me that I should blog a little about SEO, and about some of the patents that I’ve been seeing, some of my experiences, and maybe some tips and ideas about SEO and internet marketing.

-I wrote a number of posts, and received a comment here and there, and continued to write for the pure enjoyment of it.
+I wrote many posts, and received a comment here and there, and continued to write for the pure enjoyment of it.
 A little before Christmas of that first year, I wrote a blog post about companies that were acquired by Google.
-I went away to visit my family for the holiday weekend, and came back to discover that tens of thousand of visitors came to the site from Digg over the Christmas holiday, read the article, and left close to 100 comments.
+I went away to visit my family for the holiday weekend and came back to discover that tens of thousands of visitors came to the site from Digg over the Christmas holiday, read the article, and left close to 100 comments.

-A little later, I saw my blog nominated as one of the best SEO research blogs online by Search Engine Journal.
+A little later, I saw my blog nominated as one of the best SEO research blogs online by the Search Engine Journal.
 Even Google’s Matt Cutts spoke kindly about the blog, noting: